KidPaddle591/KidPaddle591/README.md

 - 👋 Hi, I’m @KidPaddle591
-- 👀 I’m interested in solana
+- 👀 Solana
-- 🌱 I’m currently learning the basics to become a flullstack dev
+- 🌱 Dev student
-- I'm the founder of SolutioFi
+- I'm the cofounder of SolutioFi
-- 💞️ I’m looking to collaborate on whaterver people want to work on
 - 📫 How to reach kidpaddle591@gmail.com

 <!---